Welcome to the Santa Rosa Fire Department!

 Our Firefighters are trained to respond to specialized rescue incidents involving water, trench collapse, confined space and urban search and rescue.
 These emergencies require specialized training, certification and equipment.
 Several of our members serve as part of the FEMA Urban Search and Rescue California US&R Task Force 4.
 The team is deployed as part of the nation's response to disasters within and outside the U.S. Each fire engine is staffed with a Firefighter trained as a Paramedic.
 The Paramedic provides advanced life support services.
 This program is funded in part through a private public partnership with American Medical Response.

 Our Fire Prevention Bureau personnel provide fire prevention services including fire code permitting, hazardous materials management, weed and vegetation management, fire investigation and community outreach services.
 Our Fire Prevention Bureau has a long standing relationship with the development community.
 We have developed specific standards, plan review and inspection checklists to assist developers and contractors proactively to have access to the established requirements.
 These standards are online and available from our support staff.
-The Fire Prevention Bureau is 85% funded by user fees reducing the general fund contribution.
-The Bureau manages the Volunteer Fire Corp that assists in providing community education and outreach in the areas of fire prevention, disaster preparedness, CPR, and other lifesaving skills.
-In 2012, Santa Rosa Fire Department began managing C.O.P.E., Citizens Organized to Prepare for Emergencies.
-This grass-roots program has prepared hundreds of neighborhoods, mobile home parks, and senior complexes to be self-sufficient and survive a disaster.
+The Fire Prevention Bureau is partially funded by fees which are paid for by those requesting our services which helps reduce our need for general funds.
+The Bureau manages volunteers who assist in providing community education and outreach in the areas of fire prevention, CPR, and other lifesaving skills.

 Our Administration Bureau manages plan and permit issuance, scheduling of fire station visits, budget, data management and reporting.
 The members support our line and management staff.
 Administrative staff is on the front line of our service to customers, and is an important part of our Department's success.